IRC (Internet Relay Chat) is the longest standing standards for chat over the Internet. It is open and free for use and implementation by anyone.

 - The command /join channelname will join a new channel (in parallel to the first one) and open it in a new tab.
 All channels names start with #, some channels that are for temp purposes start with ##.
 Remember that the # prefix should always be typed.

-Please be patient and polite, not everyone sits on standby wating for messages.
+- Please be patient and polite, not everyone sits on standby waiting for messages.
 It might take some time since the user responds.
-Dont SHOUT!

 - IRC networks are distributed, and users are spread across many servers.
 If a server A temporarily disconnects from the network (the users on server B will see the users from A as disconnecting and the users on server A will see the users on B as disconnecting, until the servers reconnect and the users will start coming back in).
-In such situations your messages might not get through and can be missed by the disconnected users, so you might try sending it again.
-But don't spam.
+Be patient until they reconnect.

 Access using TELNET - Account is not needed.
 Telnet app is needed.